 - a.
 Director of Finance and Operations ex officio and chair of the committee - b.
 One [1] director elected by the BoD ex officio and second chair of the committee - c.
 Director of Outreach & University Relations ex officio - d.
 Director of Campaigns & Community Relations ex officio - e.
 Director of Student Affairs ex officio - f.
 Director of Events ex officio - g.
 Four [4] directors elected by the BoD - h.
 Two [2] members at large elected by the BoD f.
-Voting a.
-Quorum a.
-Shall be the chair and at least two (2) other voting members of the committee.
+Voting

 - a.
 Research & Communications Manager ex officio - b.
 Executive Director ex officio - c.
 General Manager ex officio - d.
 Manager of Accounting & Payroll ex officio - e.
-A USW 2009 representative selected by the Union ex officio h.
-Meetings a.
-Shall meet at least twice a month at date set by the chair of the committee or upon the call of the BoD.
+A USW 2009 representative selected by the Union ex officio q.
+Quorum a.
+Shall be the chair and at least two (2) other voting members of the committee.